BCharash/PraiasPortugal/docs/application-navigation.md

 # Application Navigation

+## Purpose

 This document defines how users navigate through **Praias de Portugal**.

-Navigation is independent of the application's user interface and should remain consistent across web, iOS, and Android implementations.
+Navigation is independent of the application's visual design and should remain consistent across web, iOS, and Android implementations.

-The objective is to allow users to locate and explore beaches naturally while preserving a single underlying application model.
+The objective is to allow users to reach useful environmental information as quickly as possible while preserving a single underlying application model.

 ---

-## Navigation Philosophy
+# Navigation Philosophy

-The application is centred around the **Beach**.
+The Dashboard is the primary destination of the application.

-Users may arrive at a Beach through multiple navigation methods, but once a Beach has been selected, the remainder of the application behaves identically.
+Users may arrive at the Dashboard through multiple navigation methods, but once a Beach has been selected the application presents a consistent Dashboard experience.

-Different navigation methods provide different journeys to the same destination.
+Navigation methods provide different journeys to the same destination.

 ---

-## Primary Navigation Methods
+# Primary Navigation Methods

+## Startup

+Depending upon user preferences, the application may initially display:

+- Last Visited Beach
+- Home Beach
+- Beach Selector
+- Nearby Beaches

+Regardless of the startup method, the objective is to present the Dashboard as quickly as possible.

+---

-### Browse
+## Browse

 Allows users to explore Portugal's coastline hierarchically.